 - 1. Identify deductible §213 medical care expenses for federal tax purposes by: - a.
 Recognizing the potential inclusion of spousal and dependent expenses, medical insurance premiums, meals and lodging, transportation expenses, cosmetic surgery, permanent home improvements and life-time care payments; - b.
-Determining what constitutes medical savings accounts noting differences with health savings accounts, and citing the benefits and qualifications of HSAs including their relationship with high deductible health plans; and - c.
+Determining what constitutes medical savings accounts and their differences with health savings accounts, and citing the benefits and qualifications of HSAs including their relationship with high deductible health plans; and - c.
 Specifying the mechanics of prescription drug plans, and identifying the accelerated death benefits exclusion and the health insurance deduction for self-employed individuals. - 2.
-Cite variables that impact the deductibility of §170 charitable contributions noting qualified organizations and limitations for these purposes, and identify the types of contributions that can be made, their tax treatment, and substantiation requirements. - 3.
-Determine what constitutes a §165 casualty and theft noting the rules for taking a deduction for all or part of each loss.
+Cite variables that impact the deductibility of §170 charitable contributions recognizing qualified organizations and limitations for these purposes, and identify the types of contributions that can be made, their tax treatment, and substantiation requirements. - 3.
+Determine what constitutes a §165 casualty or theft and the former and current rules for taking a deduction for all or part of each loss.